Kranzburg in Codington County, South Dakota — The American Midwest (Upper Plains)

 This site has been placed on the National Register of Historic Places by the National Park Service, Department of the Interior.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Commercial Historic District (approx. 9.4 miles away); Old M. & ST. L. Depot Museum (approx. 9½ miles away); Codington County Courthouse (approx. 9½ miles away); Post Office & Auditorium (approx. 9½ miles away); Watertown (approx. 9.9 miles away); Tabor Evangelical Church (approx. 11.2 miles away); Hidewood Creek Rest Area (approx. 13.7 miles away); Hidewood Creek (approx. 14 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Public Opinion & City Hall (approx. 9.2 miles away); Commercial Historic District (approx. 9.4 miles away); Carnegie Free Public Library (approx. 9.4 miles away); Old M. & ST. L. Depot Museum (approx. 9½ miles away); Maurice Hockman (approx. 9½ miles away); Codington County Courthouse (approx. 9½ miles away); Post Office & Auditorium (approx. 9½ miles away); Watertown (approx. 9.9 miles away).

 Categories. • Education • Settlements & Settlers •